sarabjot4028/tech_titans/README.md

 There are some errors in the program.

-Hangman pics are not being displayed if the guess is wrong.
+1. Hangman pics are not being displayed if the guess is wrong.
-There is no option to play again.
-Developer -

-The errors mentioned by the tester have been fixed and the code has been uploaded.

-Tester -

-There are still some errors in the program.

-The hangman pics are being shown in the reverse order.
-The last hangman pic is not being shown if all guesses are wrong.
-Developer -

-The errors mentioned by the tester have been fixed and the code has been uploaded.

-Tester -

-The code is now working properly and is ready for final release.